 Breakfast clubs: guidance on food and funding

-Understand the rights and expectations around providing school breakfast clubs.
-Get guidance on providing food, charging for provision and sources of funding.
+Understand the rights and expectations around providing a school breakfast club.
+Get guidance on food, sources of funding and support, and charging for provision.

 Contents